 Seoul Itineraries Day Thirteen

 Seoul Wall is the old wall that used to run around all of Seoul.
-Several parts are still in good shape.
-I found it easy to navigate the wall on my own but it wasn’t easy to get there or get back.
+Several parts of Seoul Wall are still in good shape.
+I found it easy to navigate Seoul wall on my own but it wasn’t easy to get there or get back.
 And do check about photography.
 When I visited it was illegal to take photos on the sides of the wall towards North Korea.

 Ihwa Mural Village is not too far from a section of the wall.
 It is a cute area with street art and cafes.
-Perfect for Instagram!
+Ihwa Mural Village is perfect for Instagram!